faustbrian/fp/docs/examples.md

----
-title: Examples
-description: Practical examples demonstrating how to use pipe functions for real-world scenarios including file processing and lazy generators.
----

 It may not be entirely obvious how all of the above fit together.
 To help make it clear, here's some examples of pipes and their functions in action.

 ## File Processing Example